ecoxial2007/CH-ICL/README.md

 </div>

 ## 💡Overview
-CH-ICL is a simple yet effective visual question answering framework, which transforms images into text using just a few trainable parameters and leverages the contextual understanding capability of LLMs to enhance the performance of existing medical VQA models.
+CH-ICL is a candidate-heuristic framework, which transforms images into text using just a few trainable parameters and leverages the contextual understanding capability of LLMs to enhance the performance of existing medical VQA models.
 The proposed method is plug-and-play, and its effectiveness has been demonstrated on three existing medical VQA datasets.

 ![overview](pic/overview.jpg)

-## 📔Keywords
+## 📔Pathology Terminology Dictionary

 The keywords of our dataset images are widely diverse, including various image types, systems and organs, diseases, symptoms, staining techniques, etc.